SentToDevNull/TitanVision/README.md

 ## What Is This Project?

-This is a vision processing project of mine written in Python.
-This is my second python program (the first one being "hello world"), so any tips or recommendations would be greatly appreciated.
+This is our vision processing code for FIRST Robotics's 2017 FRC competition.

 ## What This Repository Consists Of